kgdmKZ/minesweeper-ai/README.md

 # minesweeper-ai

+A terminal based Minesweeper game implementation, a simple framework for implementing an automated solver that plays games by submitting moves to an instance of the Minesweeper game, and one implementation of such an automated solver.
+The included solver has a win rate of
+* ~92% for beginner difficulty games (9 rows, 9 columns, and 10 mines)
+* ~80% for intermediate difficulty games (16 rows, 16 columns, and 40 mines)
+* ~34% for expert difficulty games (30 rows, 16 columns, and 99 mines)

 # Playing the game
 Simply run `python minesweeper.py` and follow the prompts to configure the desired number of rows, columns, and mines in the game.
 You will then be prompted to input a row and column number separated by a space to indicate each desired move until the game ends.
 Between moves, the current state of the game board will be printed to the terminal.